jossemarGT/workout-as-code/docs/CONTRIBUTING.md

 ## Contribution Guidelines

 * To add, remove or update a workout to the repository: Please, submit a pull request
-* Any new workout must be added under `data/` directory as markdown file
+* When adding a new workout, consider using the `bin/new-workout.sh` helper.
+But you are free to do it manually.
+* All the workouts are valid markdown files and recide into `data/` directory
-* Make sure **you** already have tried out the workout for yourself before submitting
+* Make sure **you** already have tried out the workout for yourself before submitting.
+Let's keep it genuine.
 * Please follow the Workout V0 language.
+It is futher elaborated on the README file.

 ## Verifying your contribution

-Every pull request will trigger a github action that will verify the following:
+Every pull request will trigger a github action to verify the following:

 - The new contents under `data/` are valid markdown documents (markdown lint)
-- The new contents under `data/` are Workout V0 language compatible
+- The new contents under `data/` are Workout V0 language compliant

+When all the verification pass, you are good to go.
+Read you on the PR thread :muscle: